 Toll road operators

-Queensland Motorways network map – The Gateway Motorway and Logan Motorway are State toll roads, owned and operated by Queensland Motorways Limited under a Road Franchise Agreement.
+Queensland Motorways network map – The Gateway Motorway and Logan Motorway are state toll roads, operated by Transurban Queensland (formerly Queensland Motorways Limited) under a Road Franchise Agreement.

 Queensland Motorways Limited Road Franchise Agreement – Road Franchise Agreement between the State of Queensland (the state) and Queensland Motorways Limited, the Gateway Bridge Company Limited and Logan Motorway Company Limited (franchisees).